github/codeql/docs/codeql/ql-language-reference/signatures.rst

 #.
 The keyword ``module``.
 #.
 The name of the module signature.
 This is an `identifier <https://codeql.github.com/docs/ql-language-reference/ql-language-specification/#identifiers>`_
    starting with a uppercase letter.
 #.
-Optionally, a list of parameters for :ref:`parameterised module signatures <parameterised-module-signatures>`.
+Optionally, a list of parameters for :ref:`parameterized module signatures <parameterized-module-signatures>`.
 #.
 The module signature body, consisting of type signatures and predicate signatures enclosed in braces.
    The ``signature`` keyword is omitted for these contained signatures.